 Declaring bankruptcy will give you a fresh start and allow you to start pursuing your financial goals in a new way.
 These four ways to overcome financial ruin are from prosperity adviser and author Paula Langguth Ryan; her tips will set you on the road to recovery and help you achieve your financial goals.

 One of the most popular books on succeeding after financial bankruptcy is Credit After Bankruptcy: A Step-By-Step Action Plan to Quick and Lasting Recovery after Personal Bankruptcy.
 And, two of Ryan’s recent books on overcoming financial ruin are Bounce Back From Bankruptcy: A Step-by-Step Guide to Getting Back on Your Financial Feet and Giving Thanks: The Art of Tithing.

 “Bankruptcy is designed to give people a fresh start,” Ryan says.
 “If you’re losing sleep, your health is failing, your relationships are negatively affected, or you find yourself looking for “ways out” – including harming yourself or doing something illegal – then claiming bankruptcy may be the best option for surviving the overwhelming financial stress.”

 Overcoming Financial Ruin – 4 Ways to Succeed After Bankruptcy

-For more tips on succeeding after bankruptcy, read 7 Ways to Get $10,000 – From Refinancing a Mortgage to Asking Mom.
+For more tips on succeeding after bankruptcy, read How to Deal With Your Money Problems.

 Paula Langguth Ryan is a prosperity advisor, mediation consultant/coach and author.
 She offers a monthly newsletter and free reports at the Art of Abundance.